s5k6/shelltalk/README.md

 ### *stdout* to named file

-Also, bash(1) **process substitution** uses pipes, supported on systems, where a process has its open file descriptors listed under `/proc/self/fd/` (or similar, use namei(1) to find out):
+Also, bash(1) **process substitution** uses pipes, supported on systems where a process has its open file descriptors listed under `/proc/self/fd/` (or similar, use realpath(1) or namei(1) to find out):

     $ rev <(date)
     1202 TSEC MP 12:40:30 72 nuJ nuS